netinvent/grommunio_exporter/README.md

 The exporter currently produces the following metrics:

 - `grommunio_api_status` is 0 when no errors where found in api calls
+- `grommunio_exporter_version` is 0 when version succesfully reported
+- `grommunio_gromox_version` is 0 when version succesfully reported
+- `grommunio_admin_version` is 0 when version succesfully reported
 - `grommunio_mailbox_count`
 - `grommunio_shared_mailbox_count`